 Six to eight candidates come through the interview process onto a week-long work placement.
 You “sit with a partner or an associate and are given various small bits of work to do,” and the week is busy with assessments and social activities.

 The assessments you'll face include a presentation, written exercise, oral exercise and panel interview.
 Candidates are paired up and given their presentation topic on the Monday morning – it's usually on a topical issue with a legal angle relevant to Simkins' areas of work.
-On one day you can expect to be given a piece of legal analysis to write and hand in by 5pm.
+On one day you can expect to be given a piece of legal analysis to write and hand in by 4pm.
 On another you'll be asked to orally present your views on a scenario you're presented with.
 Finally, there's a panel interview with three partners (different to those from the first interview).
-“This interview is more wide-ranging and may include some discussion of legal topics or some questions on experience and motivation, as well as further exploring an applicant's personality,” says Paddy Gardiner.
+“This interview is more wide-ranging and may include some discussion of legal topics or some questions on experience and motivation, as well as further exploring an applicant's personality,” says Gardiner.
 There's also a big social during the week – for instance, bowling at Bloomsbury Lanes or a party on their roof-top terrace – which the whole firm attends.